-The Statewide CASE Team proposes fan efficacy requirements - with a more stringent requirement in the prescriptive path and a "backstop" (more lenient allowance) in the mandatory requirements.
+The Statewide CASE Team proposes fan efficacy requirements-with a more stringent requirement in the prescriptive path and a "backstop" (more lenient allowance) in the mandatory requirements.

 Minimum fan efficacy requirements for unitary ERVs/HRVs are proposed as 0.6 W/cfm in the prescriptive path and 1.0 W/cfm for mandatory requirements (i.e., for all unitary ERVs and HRVs).
-As shown in Table 5 (above), most ERVs and HRVs with MERV 13 filtration meet the prescriptive minimum (0.6 W/cfm).
-As shown in the figure below, most ERVs and HRVs in the HVI database meet the mandatory minimum (1.0 W/cfm).
+The Statewide CASE Team found that 21 percent of ERVs and HRVs in the HVI database meet the prescriptive requirement of 0.6 W/cfm but most (79 percent) meet the mandatory minimum efficacy requirement of 1.0 W/cfm.
+While only one-fifth of products meet the prescriptive requirement, project teams using the performance approach could install a product with a worse fan efficacy but trade this off for a different measure.

-Figure 15.
-Fan Efficacy of HRVs and ERVs in HVI Database
+Figure 17: Fan efficacy of HRVs and ERVs in HVI database.

-For central ERVs/HRVs, the fan efficacy requirement would follow the current language in 2019 Title 24, Part 6 Section 140.4(c).
+For central ERV/HRV, the fan efficacy requirement would follow the current language in 2019 Title 24, Part 6 Section 140.4.